openenergymonitor/blog/source/_posts/2016-06-11-platformio.markdown

 ### 3b.
 Using ttyAMA0 GPIO to upload direct to emonPi

 This is where things get very exciting, pio can compile the code directly on a Raspberry Pi.
-The latest version of pio (due to be released in the next few weeks) will have built in support for the emonPi auto-reset on upload using GPIO4
+The latest version of pio (~~due to be released in the next few weeks~~, [released 2.10.0](https://community.platformio.org/t/platformio-cli-2-10-0/381)) will have built in support for the emonPi auto-reset on upload using GPIO4

 The emonPi board is defined in `platformio.ini` in the [emonpi/firmware folder](https://github.com/openenergymonitor/emonpi/blob/master/firmware/platformio.ini):